Ultra-triathlon

-An ultra-triathlon covers more distance than an ITU 'long course,' or Ironman™ triathlon.
+An ultra-triathlon covers more distance than an ITU 'long course,' or Ironman triathlon.
 The term generally refers to all triathlon events with a distance that is a multiple of the Ironman Triathlon, which consists of 2.4 mi of swimming, 112 mi of cycling, and a full marathon (26.2 mi) of running.
 The most common distances are the double, triple, quadruple, quintuple and deca triathlon.
 Unlike a standard triathlon event, an ultra-triathlon event may not necessarily involve the three component disciplines of triathlon (swimming, cycling and running) in direct consecutive order, but may instead consist of multiple consecutive individual triathlons performed on consecutive days, or may involve disciplines out of the usual order, such as the Enduroman that goes run-swim-bike to allow crossing of the English Channel.

-The first ultra-distance race was held as a double in Huntsville, Alabama (USA) in 1985, and since then the distances have been expanding.
+The first ultra-distance race was held as a double in Huntsville, Alabama, United States in 1985, and since then the distances have been expanding.
 While 20x and even 30x events have been held, the DECA, or 10x event, either in the 'continuous' version (swim-bike-run), or in the 'one-per-day' version is typically the longest distance that can be found on the race calendar every year.
 In 2020 and 2022, the swissultra DECA continuous was the IUTA World Championship over that distance.

 The IUTA (International Ultra Triathlon Association) is the official governing body of Ultra Triathlon.